tinkerlev/Nuvai-Luai/README.md

 ---

-🤖 Powered by AI (Luai Engine)

-Luai uses an embedded AI-assisted detection layer to analyze:

-Ambiguous or obfuscated logic in code

-Code copied/generated from Copilot, ChatGPT, or StackOverflow

-Patterns that traditional regex rules might miss

-The AI layer does not run the uploaded code, but uses embedding-based matching, entropy models, and natural language hints in comments to:

-✅ Spot insecure assumptions✅ Flag overly permissive logic✅ Correlate user-generated patterns with known exploits

-🔧 Pluggable: Supports future LLM backends or private language models.

 📌 What Does Luai Scan?

 Luai performs static code analysis (SAST) — it inspects code without executing it to identify potential security issues, bad patterns, and weak practices.